EivindArvesen/react-workshop/exercise-2/README.md

 - We receive `props` as a parameter in both cases.
 When written as a function component, we receive props as the first (and only) function argument.
 When written as a class component, we get props as an object on `this.props`.

+  > :bulb: Class components can also extend `PureComponent`instead of `Component` ; These components are known as _pure components_.
+The only difference between the class components we saw earlier and pure components is that the former doesn't implement `shouldComponentUpdate()`, but the latter implements it witth a shallow prop and state comparison.
+  >
+  > In short: If your React component’s `render()` function renders the same result given the same props and state, you can use `PureComponent` for a performance boost in some cases.

 :book: Props are the values/data sent in to our component from the parent component.
 For example here we pass `totalAmount` and `address` as props to our inner _Summary_ component:

 ```jsx